 No magic views or tropical sunsets here.

-You can come back here at night to get a drink as Graffiti turns into a nightclub and is actually quite busy most days!
+You can come back here at night to get a drink as Graffiti turns into a nightclub and is quite busy most days!

 Best Souvlaki Place in Fira: Yogi